jve89/handshake/docs/SCOPE.md

 - API access or webhooks
 - Autosave or draft submission support
 - File type restrictions or virus scanning
+- Inbox visibility for recipients with accounts
+- Login button on public handshakes

 ---

 ## Future Considerations

+- Inbox support for recipients with accounts
+  - Handshakes submitted while logged in will appear in the recipient’s dashboard
+  - New `/dashboard/inbox` route to display incoming handshakes
+  - Optional login prompt shown on public pages for recipients who want to track responses
 - Persistent file storage via S3 or equivalent for production
 - Advanced form validation and AI-assisted input
 - Payment and subscription management